apollographql/apollo-kotlin/design-docs/Glossary.md

 Field arguments that control pagination, e.g. `first`, `after`, etc. They should be omitted when computing a field key so different pages can be merged into the same field.

+### API schema

+The server schema as seen from introspection (can be either JSON or SDL)

+### Server definition

+A definition present in the API schema.

+Examples: `@include`, `@oneOf`, `__Schema`

+### Client definition

+A definition that is added to the API schema by the client, using either @link or by concatenating new definitions to the schema.

+### Linked definition

+A definition is added to a schema using @link.

+Examples: `@targetName`, `@typePolicy`

+### Checked definitions

+A definition that is recognized by Apollo Kotlin and required to be a certain shape.
+Apollo Kotlin checks those definitions to avoid crashes in the compiler and/or surprising behaviours.
+This is typically the case for server definitions that and are not specified yet and/or may vary depending on the version of the spec used.

+Examples: `@oneOf`, `@semanticNonNull`, `@targetName`